-It may be noted that in the instant case land for all the proposed substations are either in possession AEGCL/APDCL or identified for purchase on willing sellerwilling buyer basis and therefore, the said exercise is not of so relevant for proposed project as the consent of owner is major criterion in addition to technical feasibility.
-As per the provisions of ESPPF, all land donations2 and direct purchases will be subject to a review/ approval by a broad based committee comprising representatives of different sections including those from the IA and GoA.
+It may be noted that in the instant case land for all the proposed substations are either in possession AEGCL/APDCL or identified for purchase on willing seller-willing buyer/ donation basis.
+Therefore, the said exercise is not so relevant for proposed project as the consent of owner is major criterion in addition to technical feasibility.
+As per the provisions of ESPPF, all land donations and direct purchases will be subject to a review/ approval by a broad based committee comprising representatives of different sections including those from the IA and GoA.